ArbreshaS/exertion/README.md

 **Exertion** is a web application built with **Vue.js** that showcases architecture and interior design projects.
 It is an **informational website** aimed at companies and clients interested in apartment construction, design ideas, and interior solutions.

+**✨ Features **

+Informative website about architecture and apartment construction

+Portfolio showcasing architecture projects

+Interior design gallery and inspiration

+Contact and service information for clients

 **Users can:**
 - Browse completed apartment projects
 - Explore interior design ideas and concepts